Guide for pharmacy benefits for First Nations and Inuit: Non-Insured Health Benefits

 The provider must verify that the individual is eligible for benefits under Indigenous Services Canada's NIHB program and identify any other benefit coverage available to the client, if applicable.

-To be eligible, a client must be a resident of Canada, and one of the following:
+To be eligible, a client must be a resident of Canada, and 1 of the following:

-- a First Nations individual who is registered according to the Indian Act (commonly referred to as a "Status Indian")
+- a First Nations individual who is registered according to the Indian Act, commonly referred to as a person having Indian status

 - an Inuk recognized by one of the Inuit land claim organizations as outlined in Inuit client eligibility for NIHB